Star Trek: Bridge Commander: Development

+Reception

-ReceptionStar Trek: Bridge Commander received "favorable" reviews according to the review aggregation website Metacritic.
+Star Trek: Bridge Commander received "favorable" reviews according to the review aggregation website Metacritic.
 GameSpot named the game a runner-up for its March 2002 "PC Game of the Month" award.
 The publication later presented the game with its annual "Best Sci-Fi Simulation Game on PC" award.

 Ivan Sulic of IGN said that Bridge Commander was "the single most engaging Star Trek experience yet in gaming" and the "undisputed king of all that is starship combat", but appreciated that some players may feel that it isn't as nonlinear as they might like.
 He added that the missions were well paced, although he complained of the difficulty of a stealth based level.

 In 2009, Kotaku ranked Bridge Commander as one of the top three Star Trek games.
 In 2016, Tom's Guide ranked Bridge Commander as one of the top ten Star Trek games.
 In 2017, PC Gamer ranked Bridge Commander among the best Star Trek games.
 In 2020, Screen Rant ranked Bridge Commander as the fifth best Star Trek game.
+In 2023, Space.com ranked Bridge Commander as the second best Star Trek game.